11 May 2023

 Pollen allergy is a common and frequently occurring disease, which can cause serious harm to human health.
 The clinical manifestations of patients with pollen allergy vary from person to person.
 The main symptoms are runny nose, tears, sneezing, itchy nose, and itchy eyes.
 It is often mistaken for a cold, and severe cases can induce tracheitis, bronchitis, asthma, and pulmonary heart disease.
 People of all ages can experience the symptoms of pollen allergy.

-The inheritance of hay fever is rare.
+Interestingly, the inheritance of hay fever is rare.
 In most cases, due to long-term inhalation of chemical pollutants such as automobile exhaust and industrial waste gas, these chemical pollutants gradually accumulate in the body, and it is not until a certain age that the person is suddenly found to be suffering from hay fever.

 Allergens can cause hydro dermatitis, asthma, chronic rhinitis, and other allergic diseases.
 Hypersensitivity pneumonitis is an allergic disease caused by the invasion of pollen or fungal spores in the air, causing transient infiltration of the lungs.